K-miran/UTMSR_HEmpute/README.md

 - Target variant genotypes: target_testing.txt, target_testing_AFR.txt, target_testing_AMR.txt, target_testing_EUR.txt.
 - target_geno_model_coordinates.txt

 You can also download these data via this [link](https://github.com/K-miran/secure-imputation/tree/master/data).
-We excluded the variants at the very end of the chromosome 22 and at the middle of the chromosome (centromere) in the whole target SNPs because we do not have many tag SNPs around those locations.
-So, the `target_geno_model_coordinates.txt` contains the start coordinates of the target SNPs that were actually used for imputation in our experiment.
+We excluded the variants at the very end of chromosome 22 and the middle of the chromosome (centromere) in the whole target SNPs because we do not have many tag SNPs around those locations.
+So, the `target_geno_model_coordinates.txt` contains the start coordinates of the target SNPs that were used for imputation in our experiment.

 In our protocol, we will input the genotypes in `tag_testing.txt` to the models and accuracy will be tested using target genotype data in `target_testing.txt`.
 The genotype files are tab-delimited and each row corresponds to a SNP.
-First 4 columns describe the SNP and remaining columns are the genotypes:
+The first 4 columns describe the SNP and the remaining columns are the genotypes:

 ```bash
 [Chromosome] [Start] [End] [Name] [Genotype for 1st sample] [Genotype for 2nd sample] ...
 ```

 Each genotype is coded as 0/1/2.
 Also, we perform population stratification, so we divide the training and testing samples into 3 super-populations African (AFR), Americans (AMR), and European (EUR).
 The same directory contains the training/testing tag/target SNP genotypes for these samples.
 The trained parameters are found in the `HEmpute-Test/params` directory.
 The files are tab-delimited text files.
 Each row corresponds to a SNP.

 ### HEmpute-Test Example Run